Social Security Disability Lawyers

 Pay nothing unless we win your SSD claim

-If a person suffers from disability, medical or psychological problems, he or she has the right to seek SSDI/SSI benefits.
-The Social Security Administration makes it very difficult and denies more than half the claims filed.
+If you suffer from a disability, medical or psychological problems, you have the right to seek SSDI/SSI benefits.
+But the Social Security Administration makes it very difficult and denies more than half the claims filed.
 Many people file a claim and are anxiously waiting for their benefits only to get a denial letter.
 The Social Security disability attorneys at Mani Ellis & Layne, PLLC can help if you are having trouble obtaining benefits.

 The criteria the agency employs to determine eligibility for SSDI/SSI benefits is extremely strict and submitting an application is difficult.
 You will be required to present full documentation to support your need for benefits and any minor error or omission in your application will lead to a denial or a long delay.
 You simply cannot take chances when you are suffering from a disability.

 Whether you want to file your initial application or appeal a denied claim, our attorneys can help you.
-We will bring more than 35 years of combined legal experience to your case and provide the skilled and compassionate representation you need during this tough time.
+We carefully review your case and provide the skilled and compassionate representation you need during this tough time.

 If the SSA denied your claim, it may have been because of issues with paperwork or you simply failed to provide the evidence which a reviewer needed to decide your case.
 We can help you to gather and present that evidence in your appeal.

 Generally speaking, the types of benefits we seek for clients fall within two categories:

 Our lawyers can help you find answers.
 We understand how important Social Security disability benefits are for your survival.
 You can trust us to work hard for you and pursue the maximum amount of benefits.
 Contact us today to speak with one of our attorneys.